 CMU sent a delegation of faculty, students, and alumni led by College of Engineering Dean James H. Garrett to the World Economic Forum's Annual Meeting of New Champions.

-CBI relocates to College of Engineering
+Carnegie Bosch Institute relocates to College of Engineering

 Carnegie Mellon University celebrates the relocation of the Carnegie Bosch Institute to the College of Engineering.